 Chandrika Krishnamurthy Tandon

-Founder and Chairman, Tandon Capital Associates and Krishnamurthy Tandon Foundation
+Founder and Chair, Tandon Capital Associates and Krishnamurthy Tandon Foundation

 Chandrika Tandon is a recognized business leader, Grammy-nominated artist and humanitarian who is dedicated to addressing issues in education, the arts, and wellbeing.